 To make sure your garden meets Brisbane City Council’s requirements, residents are encouraged to review the guidelines and complete the checklist before you start your project.
 It will also help you to ensure your verge garden does not impact on the safety of your local community, environment or surrounding infrastructure.

-The householder is responsible for the verge gardens adjacent to their property.
+The homeowner is responsible for the verge gardens adjacent to their property.
 While verge gardens are planted in public spaces, priority must always be given to maintenance and access for utilities services such as pedestrian movement, water and sewerage, power, gas, telephones, optic fibre cables.
 If adequate access is not provided, householders may be asked to remove or make changes to their garden.

 Residents are encouraged to use native or water-wise plants where possible.
 Council has established a recommended planting list to help residents when selecting species.